wout/mailjet.cr/README.md

-# Mailject API client for Crystal
+# Mailjet API client for Crystal

 Mailjet is an email platform for teams to send transactional & marketing emails.
 It is a GDPR compliant and ISO 27001 certified Email Service Provider.